05 Oct How Do You Lose Weight During The Menopause?

 Hormonal changes during the menopause can make losing weight, or maintaining a weight you’re happy at, even harder.
 But there’s a lot you can do to support your health and and manage your weight during this time.
-As a team of nutritionists who specialise in weight loss, we work with many women to support them in losing weight during the perimenopause and menopause.
-If you’re looking for menopause weight loss advice, the information in this article is a good starting point.
-If you’d like expert advice, tailored to your needs, we can help.
-Book your complimentary call with us today.
+As a team of nutritionists who specialise in weight loss, we work with many women to support them in losing weight during the perimenopause, menopause and beyond.
+In this article, we’ll take a look at the key factors to consider for effective weight management at this stage of life.

 MENOPAUSE WEIGHT LOSS: THE FACTS